ProjectCatMapper/CatMapR/README.md

 </p>

-**CatMapR** is an R package that provides an interface to the [CatMapper API](https://catmapper.org), facilitating access to datasets, categories, and entities managed within CatMapper's systems, including `SocioMap` and `ArchaMap`.
+**CatMapR** is an R package that provides an interface to the [CatMapper API](https://catmapper.org), facilitating access to dataset catalog metadata, categories, and entities managed within CatMapper's systems, including `SocioMap` and `ArchaMap`.
 CatMapper organizes complex category systems—such as ethnicities, languages, religions, political districts, and artifacts—frequently used in social science and archaeological research.

 This package allows users to:

-* Retrieve datasets and associated metadata from CatMapper databases.
+* Retrieve dataset catalog metadata from CatMapper databases.
 * Search for specific categories or entities and obtain detailed information.
 * Translate terms within datasets based on domain-specific categories, enabling data consistency and integration across diverse datasets.
 * Create and join datasets across different domains for integrated analysis.